More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Mass Splitting

 The statement that supersymmetry breaks down in perturbation theory in these models refers specifically to the vacua with $\rho_\a=0$.
 In these vacua, the global $U(1)$ symmetry is conserved in perturbation theory, but supersymmetry is expected to break down.
 Alternatively, we could give expectation values of order $g_\st$ to the $\rho_\a$, so as to make $D$ vanish even though $S\not=0$.
 Then the global $U(1)$ symmetry is violated perturbatively, but supersymmetry is maintained.
 One expects that such a vacuum will lead to a stable perturbation theory, with the property -- unusual among supersymmetric models -- that perturbative stability of the vacuum depends on a cancellation between effects of different orders in perturbation theory, as discussed qualitatively in \cite{FS}.

-Tools to analyze superstring perturbation theory in such a situation have not yet been fully developed.
-In particular, the analysis in \cite{Revisited} was limited to more straightforward models (supersymmetric compactifications above four dimensions and four-dimensional ones without anomalous $U(1)$'s) in which effective field theory predicts that supersymmetry is maintained in perturbation theory without shifting the values of massless fields.
+Tools to analyze superstring perturbation theory in such a situation have been developed recently \cite{ASen} (this work was expressed in the language of picture-changing operators, though we anticipate that it can be straightforwardly expressed in terms of super Riemann surfaces).
+The analysis in \cite{Revisited} was limited to more straightforward models (supersymmetric compactifications above four dimensions and four-dimensional ones without anomalous $U(1)$'s) in which effective field theory predicts that supersymmetry is maintained in perturbation theory without shifting the values of massless fields.
 Even then, superstring perturbation theory involves subtleties that caused some difficulty in the 1980's.
-We will gain experience with those subtleties in the present paper by studying a class of models in which supersymmetry does {\it not} work in perturbation theory.
+We will gain experience with those subtleties in the present paper by studying a class of models in which supersymmetry-breaking effects (requiring a shift in the vacuum to maintain supersymmetry) {\it do} arise in perturbation theory.
+In these models, the subtleties of superstring perturbation theory arise in low orders in a particularly visible way.